 Keep copies of all information related to your claim and the denial; both the information you submit and the responses you receive.
 If necessary, you can request copies of your entire claim file free of charge from the insurance company.
 Examples of important records are:

-· Notes and dates from any phone conversations you have with your insurance company or your doctor that relate to your appeal.
-Include the day, time, name, and title of the person you talked to and details about the conversation.
+- Notes and dates from any phone conversations you have with you insurance company or your doctor that relate to your appeal.
+Include the day, time, name, and title of the person you talked to and details about the conversation

-For questions or help with an application, you may contact the Nebraska Department of Insurance at:
+For questions or help with an application, you may contract the Nebraska Department of Insurance at:

 Nebraska Department of Insurance

 P.O.
 Box 95087